Digicreon/Dispak/README.md

   - `CONF_PKG_S3_COMPRESS`: Set this variable to 1 if you want to compress text files (raw text, HTML, JSON, SVG…) sent to Amazon S3.
 Files are compressed with GZIP.
 Note that files are compressed and sent one by one, whereas folder synchronization is used when there is no compression.
 As a result, upload is quite slower with compression.
   - `CONF_PKG_S3_UNSTABLE`: Set this variable to 1 if you want to copy static files to Amazon S3 for stable *and* unstable versions (not only for stable versions).
 - **install rule**
   - `CONF_INSTALL_SYMLINK`: Use this variable if you need to create symlinks when you install a new version.
-It is an associative array; the key is the path to the link's directory; the value is the path pointed by the link.
-The link will be created in its destination directory, and its name is the installed tag's version number.
+It is an associative array; the key is the path to the link's directory; the value is the path pointed by the link (interpreted relative to the link's directory).
+The link will be created in its destination directory, and its name is the installed tag's version number (or the main branch's name when the main branch is deployed).
+Links created by previous deployments are removed, unless they are committed.
+  - `CONF_INSTALL_VERSION_ALIAS`: List of files and/or directories that must be aliased by a version-named symlink, created next to them (`www/css/style.css` is pointed by the `www/css/style-1.2.0.css` link when the `1.2.0` tag is installed).
+Links created by previous deployments are removed, unless they are committed.
   - `CONF_INSTALL_SCRIPTS_PRE`: Here is a list of scripts to execute before install.
   - `CONF_INSTALL_SCRIPTS_POST`: Here is a list of scripts to execute after install.
 The scripts are not executed if an error has occured during the install process.
   - `CONF_CONFIG_SCRIPTS_PRE`: Here is a list of scripts to execute before install (after pre-install scripts) or at the beginning of configuration (`dpk config` command).